I. General provisions.

 5.3.
 To carry out Club transactions the amount of which exceeds 100,000 euros, the management board has to obtain a preceding consent from the general meeting.

 5.4.
 To take the decision of the management board, the majority vote is required.
+In case of equal votes the vote of the chairman of the meeting will be deciding.

 5.5.
 The management board meetings are held at least once a year.